How to Receive Alerts and Warnings in Hamilton County

 - A tornado is reported by a local public safety official

-- A dangerous situation occurs which requires citizens to seek shelter immediately and obtain information from a news outlet, TV or radio station, on what the hazard is in your area.
+- A dangerous situation occurs which requires the public to seek shelter immediately and obtain information from a news outlet, TV or radio station, on what the hazard is in your area.

 Please note and understand that these sirens are exposed to the elements 24/7/365.
 Throughout the year, EMHSA provides service and maintenance on all of the sirens.
 However, EMHSA cannot guarantee that the sirens will function 100% of the time, due to circumstances such as: high winds, auto accidents, power outages, lightning strikes, etc.